-When their father died in 19 AD, the family returned to Rome, and Agrippina became embroiled in a terrible feud with the new emperor, Tiberius, who she believed to have been responsible for her husband’s death.
+When their father died in 19 AD, the family returned to Rome, and Agrippina became embroiled in a terrible feud with the new emperor, Tiberius, who she believed to have been responsible for her husband’s untimely end.

-Tiberius was not exactly the model of good leadership and was known to be a sexual predator, according to Suetonius and another Roman historian, Tacitus.
+Tiberius was not exactly the model of good leadership and was known to be a predator and deviant, according to Suetonius and another Roman historian, Tacitus.

 When Tiberius died in 37 AD, Caligula’s friend and Praetorian ally, Naevius Surtorius Marco, made arrangements for Caligula to be declared the sole emperor of Rome.

-According to Tacitus, Marco may have also had a hand in Tiberius’ death, writing that Marco smothered the emperor with a pillow to accelerate Caligula’s ascension.
-Suetonius, on the other hand, accused Caligula of the deed, while both Seneca the Elder and Philo, who were alive during the time of Tiberius, noted that the emperor died a natural death.
+According to Tacitus, Marco may have also had a hand in Tiberius’ ebd, writing that Marco smothered the emperor with a pillow to accelerate Caligula’s ascension.
+Suetonius, on the other hand, accused Caligula of the deed, while both Seneca the Elder and Philo, who were alive during the time of Tiberius, noted that the emperor died of natural causes.

 He is described as being the first emperor who was generally admired by everyone, “all the world, from the rising to the setting sun,” particularly as his father had also been very popular.
 But the blissful period, as noted by Philo, was not to last.

-A few months after becoming emperor, Caligula became very ill, and rumours swirled that he had been poisoned.
+A few months after becoming emperor, Caligula became very ill, and rumors swirled that he had been poisoned.
 Many believed that this turned him mad (it is possible he suffered from epilepsy, or could even have had meningitis or hyperthyroidism).
-As a result, he started to distrust and even kill off anyone and everyone that he believed to be a threat or who had wronged him in some way.
+As a result, he started to distrust and even do away with anyone and everyone that he believed to be a threat or who had wronged him in some way.

-He had his cousin, Gemellus, executed, which led to the death of his distraught grandmother, Antonia Minor.
-While some contemporary sources point to suicide, Suetonius hinted that it was Caligula who was directly responsible for her death by poisoning.
-He executed both his father- and brother-in-law, and exiled two of his sisters (the third, his favourite, died in 38 AD).
+He had his cousin, Gemellus, done away with, which led to the demise of his distraught grandmother, Antonia Minor.
+While some contemporary sources said she took her own life, Suetonius hinted that it was Caligula who was directly responsible for her end by poisoning.
+He got rid of both his father- and brother-in-law, and exiled two of his sisters (the third, his favorite, died in 38 AD).

 He even went so far as to state that his mother, whose remains were once lovingly interred with those of Augustus, was the incestuous result of a relationship between Augustus and his own daughter, Julia the Elder.
-Even his friend Marco died within the first year of Caligula’s reign – although whether it was suicide or murder remains open to question.
+Even his friend Marco died within the first year of Caligula’s reign – although whether he took his own life or something worse remains open to question.

 The empire was in financial crisis by 39 AD, its leader having spent most of the state’s treasury.
 To help fund his rule, Caligula levied taxes on weddings, lawsuits and prostitution.